remy/remysharp.com/public/drafts/muddling-my-way-through-real-time.md

 However we know that [Chrome has increased](http://www.chromium.org/developers/design-documents/network-stack#TOC-Connection-Management) this default from 2 to 6 per origin.
 It doesn't matter what the per browser implementation issue is because they're all *quite* low.

-One solution that I know of is (and I believe Facebook do this) is to generate a random origin address (usually of the CNAME) so your socket is connecting to `ws://e01938e4.example.com` and this is aliased back on to your socket server.
+One solution that I know of is (and I believe Facebook also do this) is to generate a random origin address (usually a CNAME) so your socket is connecting to `ws://e01938e4.example.com` and this is aliased back on to your socket server.
 This way you constantly generate a new origin for the socket to connect through and you don't hit the early limit of 6 (or so) concurrent connections.

+If I was using Heroku to scale, I'd add the domain `*.example.com` to the list of domains in the settings panel for the app.

+Now `anything.example.com` will land on my Heroku app and I can bypass the browser's limit on persistent connections by origin.

 ### Server side